A question we often get from our clients is: “What is the difference between a website and a web application?”

 - There are no spacing limitations, because web applications are not installed on the user’s hardware.
 The only information that might be stored on the user’s hardware are cookies and cache files.

 - Increased safety against hackers and illegal cracks: The pirating of web applications is far more complicated than self-hosted applications.

 - Cost reduction for both the business and the user: A web app requires little maintenance and support and has low hardware requirements of the user’s device.

 The steps for creating a web application go as follows:

-- This will include the list of all the features that the application has to perform
+- This step includes a list of all the features that the application has to perform.

 We are curious to hear your story!
 What does your organization do, and what is your mission?

 We love to look at how you can achieve (even more) online success, and how we can help you realise this.